baldwini/nyack-docs/Magic.md

 ## Ritual
 Free costing spell's are rituals, they can be cast as many times as possible without expending health.
 These spells would take much longer to cast than any other spell and cannot be overly complex.
 Casting ritual spells will require [[Skills#Survival (INS-4)|survival]] checks.
 ## Area
-A spell that effects are area on hit.
+A spell that effects an area on hit.
 These can be a few feet in diameter to miles long.
 Although, for the player's sake the range will be defined as **one foot to fifty feet**.
 Area spells that have binding are known as "auras."

 # Spell Targets
 ---